C-1: Fate of Judas

 Stage two of this conquest over death begins at the Judgment Seat of Christ, which marks the beginning of the Millennium.
 Satan’s power over the Earth and its inhabitants will be removed during this golden Age of Peace.
 “And [an angel from Heaven] cast him [Satan] into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more.”
 (Revelation 20:3)

-Now regarding the Lake of Fire, we learn in Revelation 14 that those who turn against God in the End Time “shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.”
+Now regarding the Lake of Fire, we learn in Revelation 14 that those who turn against God in the End of the Age “shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.”
 (Revelation 14:10) This sounds grim, but it is noteworthy that Christ and the angels are present.
 Now why is that, we may wonder?

 Perhaps the first thing that comes to mind might be something like this: “OK, you guys have gotten away with your nonsense long enough, but here you are, surrounded by the Big Guns; the jig’s up, and you’re really going to get it now!”
-To a certain extent this is true, but there is more to the picture.
+But that is not why they are there.

 However, He does not have to use the Devil; He is quite capable of doing it Himself.
 There are many examples in the Scriptures where God Himself (or His angelic messengers) brought the plagues or the troubles or the lessons to His own people or to their enemies.